 }

-To visualize the previous code, we can use a voltmeter or an LED connected to pin 11.
-However, we can modify the previous code with a small trick to transfer the PWM value to another signal, allowing us to visualize it on the built-in LED on pin 13.
+To visualize the previous code we can use a voltmeter or an LED placed on pin 11.
+However, we can modify the previous code with a small trick, to transfer the PWM value to another signal, and thus visualize it on the built-in LED on the board on pin 13.

 Don’t focus on the interrupt part, just on the Loop() function.
-The rest of the code is a bit complex for this entry.
-Just keep in mind that it is a trick to show a PWM on the built-in LED, making our tests easier.
+The rest of the code is a bit complex for this post.
+Just understand that it’s a trick to show a PWM on the built-in LED, making our tests easier.

 const int analogOutPin = 11; // Analog output pin that the LED is attached to